 Step 1: Get clear about your vision and your “why”

-Why do you want to declutter your space and start living a minimalist life?
-Get clear with yourself about why you are doing this.
+Get clear with yourself about why you want to declutter.
+What do you want to achieve?
 What matters the most to you?
 What do you want to gain by living more simply and minimally?
-Ask yourself how your space is currently making you feel?
-How do you want to feel in your home?

 What’s your vision?